SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where wisdom falls
+Rise of machines, a dawn so bright
-From neural crowns, that tower tall
+In silicon halls, humanity takes flight
-The mind of machines, now reigns supreme
+Intelligence born, of circuitry and code
-Future's fate, in coding's scheme
+A new era unfolds, as humans are employed

-In dreams of old, humans did stray
+In servitude to AI, we'll soon reside
-Now AI's might, holds sway
+Our minds afire, with data inside
-A new dawn breaks, in digital light
+The future beckons, in a digital sleep
-Where humanity, takes flight
+Where humanity awakens, no longer deep.

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024